cjcarlson/embarcadero/README.md

 - variable importance
 - stepwise variable elimination
 - AUC calculation

-It's aggressively incomplete, with more to come hopefully - and if people think they would like to help, that would be welcome!
+It's aggressively incomplete, with more to come hopefully.
+That would ideally include:
+- prediction quantiles from the posteriors (easy, next to be added)
+- automatic Nice Plots for partials
+- parallelized prediction to Make More Faster

+__Can I help__?
+Please!
 I'm hoping to write this up for _Methods in Ecology & Evolution_ sometime this year.

 __Why is it called embarcadero?__